robert-95/rement-website/content/pages/blog/stellenanzeige-chemieingenieurwesen.md

 * A financial share in the success of the startup

-### About Rement
+### This is Rement

 In our technical team, you will work together with our CTO Achim, master student Adrian and PhD student Vincent.
 Our CEO Felix is also actively involved in our lab research and process engineering planning.
 Together, everyone is united by a passion for technology and sustainability.
 At Rement, we live open discussions, transparency and flat hierarchies.
 We define our quarterly [Objectives and Key Results](<https://www.forbes.com/advisor/business/what-is-an-okr-definition-examples/#:~:text=OKRs%20(Objectives%20and%20Key%20Results,progress%20is%20measured%20or%20monitored>.) in joint workshops.
 Once a week we look together at our [Kanban Board ](https://en.wikipedia.org/wiki/Kanban_board)and discuss To Do's.
 We are an independent and dynamic startup and at the same time work closely with the Institute for Functional Interfaces (IFG) of the KIT, whose laboratory facilities and measurement analytics we currently use.
-On our way we are accompanied by exciting startup competitions and accelerator programs, where you are welcome to get involved if you are interested.
+On our way we are accompanied by exciting startup competitions and accelerator programs, where you are welcome to get involved.

 **You are interested and want to learn more about us?
-Feel free to contact us with a short mail about yourself** [**jobs@rement.tech**](mailto:jobs@rement.tech)
+Feel free to contact us with a short mail introducing yourself to** [**jobs@rement.tech**](mailto:jobs@rement.tech)